Phasing out course - prior to 31 December 2014

-- skillfully use professional skills and knowledge in the systematic development of complex biomedical engineering systems
+- skillfully use professional skills and knowledge in the systematic development of solution to complex biomechanical problems

 - work professionally as an individual and in a team

-- understand describe the processes through which current knowledge was developed
+- understand and describe the processes through which current knowledge was developed

 - develop engineering solutions appropriate to the social, political, international, economic and environmental contexts in which they are applied

-- engage in the process of continuing learning needed to retain the necessary level of professional skills and knowledge in the area of biomedical engineering
+- engage in the process of continuing learning needed to retain the necessary level of professional skills and knowledge in the area of biomedical and mechanical engineering

 - contribute successfully to project management.

-On completion of the Bachelor of Engineering (Biomedical), Master of Engineering (Biomedical) students will be eligible for professional membership of Engineers Australia.
+On completion of the Bachelor of Engineering (Mechanical), Master of Engineering (Biomedical) students will be eligible for professional membership of Engineers Australia.

-Students continuing in the Bachelor of Engineering (Biomedical), Master of Engineering (Biomedical) program and maintaining a credit average or better will be awarded the degrees of Bachelor of Engineering with Honours and the Master of Engineering (Biomedical).
-Students who continue in this program but who fail to maintain a credit average will be awarded the ordinary degree of Bachelor of Engineering and the Master of Engineering (Biomedical).
+Students continuing in the Bachelor of Engineering (Mechanical), Master of Engineering (Biomedical) program and maintaining a credit average or better will be awarded the degrees of Bachelor of Engineering with Honours and the Masters of Engineering (Biomedical).
+Students who continue in this program but who fail to maintain a credit average will be awarded the ordinary degree of Bachelor of Engineering and the Masters of Engineering (Biomedical).